snowman-repos/book/project_managers/README.md

-you get two types of people when it comes to planning:

-Someone who doesn’t enjoy planning and just dives straight into production.
-These people will get started quickly and will reach the finishing line after solving many challenges as and when they arise in an ad hoc fashion

-Someone who will start slowly, meticulously planning every step from start to finish and although will gain momentum more slowly, will usually complete the task correctly first time round

-This planning personality quote fascinated me so much because my initial reaction was that the person who just dives in is clearly a little mental if they think they can successfully bring a project in on time, on budget and to a high quality by taking this approach.

-But soon after hearing this quote it dawned on me that, web project management ideals aside, and speaking from the reality of running web projects in a small web agency or as a freelancer, I’ve seen it done, and not just once but on several projects at several companies.

-So what does this mean?
-That you can plan and run web projects using either approach?
-Using quotes from Karine’s article, let’s take a closer look at the reasons why both web project management personalities/approaches are adopted when put in context of the frantic pace and environment we all work in today…

 THE FIRE FIGHTER
 Fire fighting is a management style not only used by project managers.
 When someone spends all their time putting out fires, they look very busy, and they have a great sense of purpose.